 For rafting fanatics or first-time boaters, there are other companies that offer wet adventures in the Jackson area.
 For more than 50 years, Barker-Ewing has offered adventures on the Snake River.
 See Grand Teton National Park from a totally different perspective on these float trips that take you down 10 miles of the Snake River.
 More info at www.barker-ewing.com.

-Grand Teton Lodge Co., which is Grand Teton National Park’s authorized concessionaire, offers non-whitewater rafting trips on a 10-mile stretch of the Snake River, as well.
-Choose a lunch or dinner float for epic food, scenery and wildlife-viewing or sign up for a non-meal float.
+Grand Teton Lodge Company, which is Grand Teton National Park’s authorized concessionaire, offers non-whitewater, wild and scenic rafting trips on a 10-mile stretch of the Snake River, as well.
+Choose a lunch or dinner trp for epic food, scenery and wildlife-viewing or sign up for a non-meal trip.
 More information at www.gtlc.com/activities/rafting-the-snake-river.

 When you head down the Snake River with Mad River Boat Trips, you’re traveling with guides that are knowledgeable in local lore, Wyoming’s rugged and beautiful waters, and rafting safety.
 For those wanting a wild ride, Mad River has whitewater trips in four different boat sizes – the smaller the boat, the bigger the thrills!
 More info at mad-river.com.